yugr/sortcheckxx/README.md

 We tested the tool on LLVM 6.0 (Ubuntu 18.04) and 10.0 (Ubuntu 20.04) for now.

-**It is currently work in progress.**

 # How to build

 To use, first install dependencies:
 ```
 $ sudo apt install libclang-dev llvm-dev
 ```
-Then build the tool
+and then build the tool
 ```
 $ make clean all
 ```

 # How to use

-SortChecker works by instrumenting, i.e. inserting additional checking code, into the source file.
-You can run it manually:
+SortChecker works by instrumenting the input file, i.e. inserting additional checking code into it.
+You can run it manually via
 ```
 $ SortChecker file.cpp -- $CXXFLAGS
 ```